scollareno28/DTSA-5509-Final-Project/README.md

 The purpose of this project was to perform a machine learning exercise in order to predict which type of drug a patient suffering from a particular illness might be using.
 There are five different drugs that might be being used and three supervised machine learning models were used: decision tree, logistic regression, and random forest.

+There is also a codespace branch called urban guacamole.
+Codespace is the workspace used for this project.